bkazemi/trop/README.md

 the release are kept in the same directory.
 Any other configuration is not guaranteed to work.

+## Updating:

+Starting with trop 1.4.0, you can update the core files through install.sh by supplying
+\`up' or \`update' as an argument to install.sh.
+This currently does _not_ update files that the user might have edited themselves (tropriv.sh, trop.conf)

 ## Storing tr-remote authentication information

 To save a default host and/or user:pass combination, the tropriv.sh file was created.